How to Remove None From Python List (6 Easy Ways)

 new_list = ['Toyota', 'Ford', 'Honda', 'Honda']

-Reasons to Remove None Values from a List
+Why Remove None Values from a List?

 Python has many ways to remove none values from a list.
-Let’s discuss each one of them from built-in methods to manual ways.
+Let’s discuss each one of them, from built-in methods to manual ways.

-The filter() method in Python is used to choose elements from a sequence (such as a list) depending on a condition.
+The built-in filter() method in Python is used to choose elements from a sequence (such as a list) depending on a condition.
 It applies a function to each element and only returns those that meet the requirement.

 Syntax